noahp/recipes/src/mains/lentil-soup.md

    some more olive oil if needed.
 3. Add the lentils and stock, bring to a boil, then reduce to a simmer and cook until the lentils are soft (about 20 minutes).
 Add more water if needed.
+4. With an immersion blender, puree the soup as chunky or smooth as you like.
+5. [optional] Stir in the coconut milk and simmer for another 5 minutes.
-4. Season with salt and pepper to taste, and serve with fresh bread (optionally garnish with fresh chopped cilantro or parsley and a squeeze of lemon juice).
+6. Season with salt and pepper to taste, and serve with fresh bread (optionally garnish with fresh chopped cilantro or parsley and a squeeze of lemon juice).